Sunnet88888888/fastapi-sber/README.md

 ---

-# 📄 License
+# License

-This project was developed as part of the AI Agent Backend technical assignment.
+This project was developed by Berdinov Sunnet.